Abdullah Jamal

 Electric Heating Flexibility & Demand Response

-Analysis of flexible electricity demand from electric heating loads in public buildings, with attention to temporal flexibility, demand response potential, and grid-supportive operation.
-The work contributes to methods for estimating when and how building loads may be adjusted without overstating what the data can show.
+Analysis of flexible electricity demand from electric heating loads in public buildings, with attention to temporal flexibility, demand response potential, and practical limits in observed data.

 electric heating flexibilitydemand responseflexible electricity demandtemporal flexibility